Student Code of Conduct

 3. Emergency Hearings.
 An expedited emergency hearing will be held before the Dean in cases which involve the safety, health or welfare of any student or staff member, as for example in cases involving complaints of violent misconduct.
 The President or the Dean acting as the President’s designee, will immediately suspend or withdraw a student, pending a hearing in emergency cases.

 4. Sanctions.
 Sanctions shall be commensurate with the offense with consideration given to any aggravating or mitigating circumstances.
+The board may take into consideration past sanctions for similar infractions.
 When imposing sanctions, the Board can review the accused student’s past disciplinary file and take into consideration past relevant sanctions.
-The student’s past disciplinary file should not be consulted until the Board has determined whether the Respondent is “responsible” or “not responsible. ” Past behavior must be as documented in the student’s discipline file.
+The student’s past disciplinary file should not be consulted until the Board has determined whether the Respondent is “responsible” or “not responsible.”
+Past behavior must be as documented in the student’s discipline file.
 Any of the following sanctions, or combination of sanctions, can be imposed on a student, group of students, or student organization.
+Students who are found “not responsible” are not subject to further sanctions.

 a.
 Expulsion – Permanent termination of a student’s privilege to attend the College, including trespass on campus.
 In cases where the student resides on campus, the student will be given reasonable time to vacate the residence halls (e.g. 24-48 hours).
 During the period of the expulsion, all of the student’s contact with College departments and services must be through the Office of Student Affairs.